Fox Chase Cancer Center: History

 The center was formed in 1974 by the merger of the American Oncologic Hospital, which was founded in 1904 as the first cancer hospital in the United States, and the Institute for Cancer Research, founded in 1927.

 In 1967 a large wing of the hospital was constructed based on a design by Vincent G. Kling using steep slopes of poured concrete and roof tiles by Ludowici.

 In 1995, Fox Chase also became a founding member of the National Comprehensive Cancer Network, an alliance of 21 of the nation's leading academic cancer centers.

 The center was an independent, non-profit institution until it became part of TUHS on July 1, 2012.
 On December 15, 2011, Fox Chase Cancer Center and Temple University Health system signed an affiliation agreement.
 Under the agreement, Fox Chase has connected and extended its current operations into the adjoining 176-bed and 33-acre Jeanes Hospital, which is already a part of the Temple University Health System.
 Fox Chase is considered the "Cancer Hub" of the Temple University Health System.

-The center has almost 2,400 employees and an operating budget of $300 million.
-More than 14,000 new patients seek care at Fox Chase each year.
-Annual hospital admissions average about 3,500 and outpatient visits to physicians exceed 125,000 a year.
+The center has more than 2,400 employees and an operating budget of $300 million.
+Revenue has steadily increased from $509 million in 2019 to $817 million in 2024, with fiscal year 2025 closing in on nearly $1 billion.
+In fiscal year 2024, annual hospital admissions were nearly 3,500 and outpatient visits to physicians were nearly 144,000.
+In fiscal year 2025, more than 18,500 new patients were seen at Fox Chase, and the number of patients has increased by more than 110% over the last 4 years.
+According to the Pennsylvania Health Care Containment Council, Fox Chase ranked second in inpatient surgical cancer cases in the state despite having fewer inpatient beds, operating rooms, and intensive care unit beds than larger centers.

+Fox Chase Cancer Center has earned national rankings of 33 in cancer and 19 in urology among the country’s top 50 hospitals in the 2024-2025 Best Hospitals rankings from U.S. News & World Report, which puts these programs in the top 4% nationally.